-The President then issued a Proclamation on January 23, 2018 imposing certain import restrictions, pursuant to his authority under Section 203(a) of the Trade Act, 19 U.S.C. § 2253(a).348 The tariffs will last for 4 years, starting February 7, 2018.
+The President thenAs discussed extensively in Section 6.8.4 of the Initial Plan, U.S. President Donald Trump issued a Proclamation on January 23, 2018 imposing certain import restrictions, pursuant to his authority under Section 203(a) of the Trade Act, 19 U.S.C. § 2253(a).], following a petition brought at the U.S. ITC by certain American solar component manufacturers alleging that imports were entering the United States in such increased quantities as to be a substantial cause of serious injury, or the threat thereof, to the domestic industry.525 The tariffs willare set to last for 4 years, starting February 7, 2018.
 For solar cells, following the first 2,500 MW of imports in any year, the duty rate will be 30% in the first year, then 25% in the second year, then 20%, then 15%.
 For solar modules, the same annual duty rates apply, without any exemption.

-Accordingly, the Agency included a modification to the REC Pricing Model related to the projected market effect of these new import restrictions in its February 27, 2018 REC Pricing Model Update.349 The Commission approved that aspect, inter alia, of the February 27, 2018 REC Pricing Model Update.350 The Agency filed its "final" REC prices (i.e., the "Commission's approved values" for purposes of any Section 1-75(c)(1)(M) adjustments) as a compliance filing with the Illinois Commerce Commission on June 4, 2018, reflecting these and other adjustments.
+Accordingly, the Agency included a modification to the REC Pricing Model related to the projected market effect of these new import restrictions in its February 27, 2018 REC Pricing Model Update.526 The Commission approved that aspect, inter alia, of the February 27, 2018 REC Pricing Model Update.527 The Agency filed its "final" REC prices (i.e., the "Commission's approved values" for purposes of any Section 1-75(c)(1)(M) adjustments) as a compliance filing with the Illinois Commerce Commission on June 4, 2018, reflecting these and other adjustments.